 How to Calculate Tolls on a Road Trip

 Tolls are fees charged for the use of a road.
 They exist on specific highways across the United States and serve as a form of road pricing that assists in recovering the costs of road construction and upkeep.
-By only levying the road users, tolls raise money to maintain existing roads and build new ones without raising taxes on the general public.
+By only charging fees to the road users, tolls raise money to maintain existing roads and build new ones without raising taxes on the general public.

-If you're planning to take a road trip across the country or simply wish to travel along highways and interstates, chances are you'd have to pay a toll or two.
-Currently, toll roads exist in all but 15 US states, with Florida, Oklahoma, and Texas topping the list of the most tolled states in the country.
+If you're planning to take a road trip across the country or simply wish to travel across the city, chances are you'd have to pay a toll or two.
+Currently, toll roads exist in all but 15 states, with Florida, Oklahoma, and Texas topping the list of the most toll plazas states in the country.

 Calculating tolls for a trip before hitting the road helps you prepare adequately for how they will be paid.
 However, with more regions in the country adopting dynamic toll rates that increase during peak traffic times, estimating road trip rolls has become more tedious than ever.
-To help you find an accurate answer to the question, “How much will tolls cost on my trip?" this article explains how to calculate toll costs using a trip toll estimator.
+To help you find an accurate answer to the question, “How much will tolls cost on my trip?" it can be more convenient and accurate to calculate toll costs using a trip toll estimator.

 Uproad's Trip Calculator app: Uproad is a mobile app that helps you estimate toll costs for trips, find the most cost-effective route, and conveniently pay tolls as you go.
-The toll cost calculator function on the app makes toll roads much easier to navigate by eliminating the need for a tag, transponder, or toll agency account.
+The toll cost calculator function on the app makes toll roads much easier to navigate by eliminating the need for toll tags, transponders, or toll agency accounts.
 It displays every tolling point along your trip and its price, so you're neither blindsided nor unprepared when you reach them.
 It also grants you access to real-time information on toll road usage, past trips, discounts, and available credit.
-By offering multi-state toll road payment coverage under a single account, Uproad makes inter-state trip planning effortless, flexible, and more efficient.
+By offering multi-state toll road payment coverage under a single account, Uproad makes interstate trip planning effortless, flexible, and more efficient.

 How to Pay Tolls in the United States

-After estimating the toll costs for your trip, the next step is to learn how to pay tolls on road trip.
+After estimating the toll costs for your trip, the next step is to learn how to pay tolls on a road trip.
 The available methods for paying tolls in the US vary by tolling authority and highways and include both cashless and cash options.

-- Transponders: Toll transponder systems like SunPass, E-ZPass, and FasTrak facilitate a process that allows automatic toll payment by using electronic tolls.
+Transponders: Toll transponder systems like SunPass, E-ZPass, and FasTrak facilitate a process that allows automatic toll payment by using electronic tolls.
 Transponders or toll passes/toll tags are mounted onto a vehicle and activated by a signal from a roadside toll reader device.
-Upon activation, the transponder transmits a unique number that registers the vehicle's presence on the road and automatically deducts the toll from the account associated with it.
+Upon activation, the transponder transmits a unique number that registers the vehicle's presence on the road by the toll booth and automatically deducts the toll from the account associated with it.
 Transponder systems reduce traffic delays since drivers do not have to stop to pay tolls.
-They are also cheaper to manage than staffed tool booths, thereby saving the government operational costs.
+Using an electronic toll is also cheaper to manage than staffed tool booths, thereby saving government operational costs.
 These toll passes/toll tags are issued by toll providers and often require individual accounts with each tolling authority.
 Some toll discounts are given to those with accounts already set up.

-Toll-by-plate: In the absence of a transponder, some tolling booths take a photo of a vehicle's license plate as it travels under the tolling equipment.
+Toll-by-plate: In the absence of a transponder, some toll plazas take a photo of a vehicle's license plate as it travels under the tolling equipment.
 The vehicle's registered owner will then receive a toll enforcement invoice sustained over 30 days, including an administrative charge.
 Often, the cost of tolls when drivers pay by plate is higher.

 Cards: Some toll facilities have electronic card readers, allowing drivers to pay tolls using their debit, credit, or prepaid card.
 However, note that states like Florida and Pennsylvania do not accept card payments for tolls.

-- Cash: Although this method is slowly being replaced with other electronic options, you'll still find tolling booths in states like New York, Florida, and San Diego that accept cash payments.
+Cash: Although this method is slowly being replaced with other electronic options, you'll still find tolling stations in states like New York, Florida, Texas, and San Diego that accept cash customers.

-Tolls are an unavoidable transportation expense.
+Tolls are a key transportation expense.
 Calculating your toll costs with a road trip toll estimator gives you an accurate idea of how much you'd spend on the road, enabling you to prepare appropriately for payment and avoid fines from unpaid tolls.